 Better yet, check out this online hydration calculator created by Camelbak.com.

-It will help you determine how much water you need when you exercise by taking into account variables such as your age, weight, gender, activity level, temperature, and even cloud cover.
+It will help you determine the amount of water you need when you exercise by taking into account such variables as your age, weight, gender, activity level, temperature, and even cloud cover.

 7. Drink Caffeine Strategically